jmg-dev/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe game built with Next.js
+Tic-Tac-Toe game built with Next.js and deployed with Vercel